0xSTVNDZ/excursion/README.md

 # Excursion
-> Outline a brief description of your project.
+> The web page we’ll build advertises a mobile app which helps users record and share their experiences.

 ## Table of Contents
 * [General Info](#general-information)